Ultra Bike France® — brand identity and art direction hero

 [04 — typography & colour system]

-The colour architecture is where the modular system really comes alive.
-Each of the five challenges carries its own identity colour rooted in the landscape it crosses.
-Les Cévennes in deep forest green.
-Les Alpes in mineral blue.
-Les 24h d'Altitude in twilight grey.
-Les Pyrénées Catalanes in warm terracotta.
-La Provence in sun-bleached ochre.
-On digital, on print, on race-day signage, the colour tells you which territory you're in before you read a word.
+The colour architecture is the heart of the system.
+Each challenge carries the colour of its landscape: Cévennes in forest green, Alpes in mineral blue, 24h d'Altitude in twilight grey, Pyrénées Catalanes in warm terracotta, Provence in sun-bleached ochre.
+On digital, print and signage, the colour tells you which territory you're in before you read a word.
+This modularity turns the calendar into a collectible series: riders don't just sign up for a race, they start collecting experiences.
+Adding a sixth challenge just needs a new colour and a new territory.

 Ultra Bike France® — typography system, pastel colour architecture and modular brand identity